 14. Have the Next Step Ready

-Think of several options of things you could do in the area near the coffee shop, maybe there is a great secondhand book store and your date loves to read, or maybe there is an antiques show or farmer’s market happening nearby, perhaps there’s a nearby boxing match, whatever it is, have it ready to go on the backburner just in case.
+Think of several options of things you could do in the area near the coffee shop, maybe there is a great secondhand book store and your date loves to read, or maybe there is an antiques show or farmer’s market happening nearby.
+Or if you want to keep it really easy, based on the timing of the date, you might want to have a few restaurants in mind.

 The Bottom Line